-Two weeks ago, safety net systems like ours suffered a potentially catastrophic blow when the U.S. House of Representatives passed a Republican-backed plan to repeal and replace the Affordable Care Act (ACA).
+Last month, safety net systems like ours suffered a potentially catastrophic blow when the U.S. House of Representatives passed a Republican-backed plan to repeal and replace the Affordable Care Act (ACA).
 The rationale behind this callous piece of legislation has everything to do with political expediency, and nothing to do with making Americans healthier.
-It would pay for tax cuts for the most fortunate by precipitating enormous cuts in health care for the most vulnerable, and is opposed by experts spanning the health care industry.
-Although approval by the U.S. Senate and enactment into law is far from certain, we know that federal budgetary, regulatory, and legislative assaults will continue to threaten the ACA.
+It would pay for tax cuts for the most fortunate by precipitating enormous reductions in health care for the most vulnerable, and is opposed by experts spanning the health care industry.
 As a result of the House’s action, hundreds of thousands of New Yorkers are a step closer to being stripped of their health insurance coverage.
 Repealing the Affordable Care Act would cut billions from the Medicaid program resulting in huge setbacks to work that we are doing to make New Yorkers healthier.
 And the financial cost to NYC Health + Hospitals would be in the tens of millions at a time when we can least afford to absorb such a blow and continue to carry out our essential mission.
 If the Affordable Care Act is fully repealed, New York State estimates that 2.6 million New Yorkers would lose health insurance coverage, including up to 1.6 million residents of New York City.
 Based on this estimate, more than 200,000 Health + Hospitals patients would be at risk of losing coverage.
+Although the House bill’s approval by the U.S. Senate and enactment into law is far from certain, we know that federal budgetary, regulatory, and legislative assaults will continue to threaten the ACA.

-Moving forward, we are prepared to fight for the health care values that New Yorkers believe in, and we will continue to work aggressively and in partnership with the Mayor’s Office, members of our Congressional, Legislative and Council delegations, our colleagues in hospitals nationwide, our union partners, community-based organizations, health care advocates and national hospital associations, to attempt to blunt any federal actions designed to undermine safety net care.
+Moving forward, we are prepared to fight for the health care values that New Yorkers believe in, and we will continue to work aggressively and in partnership with Mayor de Blasio, members of our Congressional, Legislative and Council delegations, our colleagues in hospitals nationwide, our union partners, community-based organizations, health care advocates and national hospital associations, to attempt to blunt any federal actions designed to undermine safety net care.

 All across the country, health care organizations ─ especially safety net systems like ours ─ must respond to significant changes in governmental support, rules and regulations, and consumer expectations.
 When we talk about the “Transformation” of NYC Health + Hospitals, we mean the urgent need to reinvent public health care delivery in response to those structural changes to the national and local health care landscape.
 Accomplishing this, especially in the midst of financial crisis, is a massive undertaking.
 However, as Albert Einstein once said, “In the middle of difficulty lies opportunity.”
 The necessity that we transform in order to assure long term financial sustainability, offers the chance for us to become a more competitive, more community-based, higher-performing system.
-We have embarked on a long-term plan to make strategic changes – while we keep focused on meeting our budget gap-closing targets, running a more efficient operation, and providing safe and quality care to the thousands of New Yorkers who rely on our services every single day.
+We have embarked on a long-term plan to make strategic changes while staying focused on meeting budget gap-closing targets, and adopting industry standard organizational models to streamline our management structure.